Best Ways to Save Money as a College Student

 While you may think of travel insurance policies as for vacations only, they make a lot of sense if your student is going abroad for a semester or traveling somehow related to his or her studies.

 Some travel insurance policies cover a trip that they have to cut short due to illness or an accident.
+Others allow you to get reimbursed if you cancel before even leaving home.

 You may even be able to buy this kind of insurance through the college or university.
+Whichever office handles study abroad is the one where you should inquire first about travel insurance.

 Life insurance

+No one expects to lose a child, but it happens.
 If you, the parents, have cosigned for expensive loans or maybe you’re shouldering the weight of $50,000 a year for tuition, you need financial protection if something fatal happens.

 It sounds dark and disturbing to even consider taking out a life insurance policy for your child.
+However, for about $100 a year, it could be a peace-of-mind investment.

 How to save money on food in college